rafibu/Graphviz4GT/README.md

 ```

 ## Add Libraries ##
-For the GraphvizLayout to work we first have to add the libraries to GT.
+For the GraphvizLayout to work we first have to add a simple library to GT.
+The library is provided as a simple file.

 ### Linux ###
 Take the file called 'liball.so' from the libraries folder in your git repo.
 Add it to the lib folder of GToolkit.

 ### MacOS ###
+@TODO

 ## FAQ ##
 **How to start using the graphviz layout for GT?** The class `GraphvizLayoutExamples` contains many simple and short examples.
 Look at this class is probably a good start.